NormanBenbrahim/point_of_sale_restaurant/util/README.md

-# This folder contains a few utility scripts to help with deployments and starting the application
+# Utility scripts to help with deployments & startup

+Some of these were replaced later by command line tools built directly into Flask